How RevenueHits can help you turn your ad space into a veritable money tree.

 First, publishers can be banned from AdSense.
 Even reputable publishers can find their accounts incorrectly banned by Google.
 This can be a time-consuming hassle to undo.
 An account on RevenueHits is approved immediately.
 Their terms of service are very clear, too, which means you should never be banned out-of-the-blue.

 As stated on their site, RevenueHits wants to run a “decent, respectable business.”
 They don’t want you to place any unapproved Network Tags.
 They also prohibit a variety of underhanded tactics such as misleading links, automatic redirection, unsolicited emails, forced clicks and the like.
 These are tactics you’re likely avoiding on purpose already.
-So these restrictions in both content and SEO techniques shouldn’t be an issue for the vast majority of publishers who want to use RevenueHits.
+So, these restrictions in both content and SEO techniques shouldn’t be an issue for the vast majority of publishers who want to use RevenueHits.

 There are other issues with AdSense, however.
 Publishers make good money from AdSense, however… Once you do earn money, transferring it into your account is often a hassle.
 RevenueHits gives you a greater percentage of the profits.
 Plus, transferring money is much easier.
 You can withdraw once your account has a balance of $20.
 This is compared to the $100 limit for an AdSense account.
 Also, RevenueHits supports PayPal while AdSense does not.

 Plus, let’s face it: AdSense is getting old.
-People recognise AdSense ads and banners.
+People recognize AdSense ads and banners.
 People avoid ads almost unconsciously these days.
 In order to reach your audience, your ads are going to have to appear exciting, interesting and new.

-The Cost Per Acquisition-based advertising network displays ads based on your blog traffic.
+The Cost Per Acquisition-based advertising network displays ads based on your website traffic.
 This is better than basing them on the needs of the advertisers.
 The goal of RevenueHits isn’t always to generate the most traffic, it’s to maximize the income you receive from the traffic you already generate.

 Creating ads is intuitive.
 While we won’t guide you through every step here, rest assured if you can publish a blog you can probably handling navigating the RevenueHits menus.
 Of course, that’s not to dismiss the skills behind selecting and placing ads on your ads.
 The more you’re able to maximize your best performing banner ads, the more you can increase your revenue.

 eCPM is one of the best performance metrics available.
 That’s why it’s the most common metric measured when comparing results across different advertising formats and types.
-By measuring eCPM, you can find the right path even if you have a small website with limited traffic changes.
-RevenueHits uses the eCPM model, which is why so many publishers have seen positive results.

 As with any performance ad network, the exact earnings are based on many factors, some of which are entirely publisher dependent.
 Examples of such factors include site content, user behaviour, ad positioning and traffic geo.